llegomark/rss-feed-notifier/README.md

 - Webhook URLs for the desired notification service (Discord, Slack, or Microsoft Teams)
 - Separate webhook URLs for receiving error notifications (for each notification service)
 - A GitHub personal access token with repository access
-- An Upstash Redis database for storing last checked timestamps
+- An Upstash Redis database for storing last checked timestamps (optional)

 ## Installation